×

 All about Norite and Slate Properties

 Know all about Norite and Slate properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite belongs to Igneous Rocks while Slate belongs to Metamorphic Rocks.Texture of Norite is Phaneritic whereas that of Slate is Foliated.
 Norite appears Veined and Shiny and Slate appears Dull.
-The luster of Norite is not available while that of Slate is dull.
+The luster of Norite is while that of Slate is dull.
 Norite is available in dark grey to black colors whereas Slate is available in black, brown, buff, green, light to dark grey, purple, red, shades of blue colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Slate are blackboards, commemorative tablets, laboratory bench tops, standard material for the bed of billiard table, standard material for the beds of pool and snooker table, tombstones, used in aquariums, writing slates.